francescavania/Cineflif/README.md

 [![React Native](https://img.shields.io/badge/react%20native-v0.63.4-blue)](https://facebook.github.io/react-native/)

 <p align='justify'>Cineflix is a movie reviews applications.
 Where users can give ratings and reviews.
-This app was build with React native
+This app was built with React native

 </p>